 As time passes by, any system becomes outdated.
 There is no avoiding that, and the time to rework and modernize your system will come sooner or later.
-Failure to modernize might result in the increasing cost of software maintenance, poor customer satisfaction, lacking competitive edge, and unreliable security.
+Failure to modernize might result in the increasing cost of software maintenance, poor customer satisfaction, lacking competitive edge, and security vulnerabilities.

-If you are reading this, you have probably thought about software modernization already, and you most likely wonder whether it is the right time to modernize.
-Today, we will look at the legacy systems, the red flags that point at the system getting old and rusty, and the ways a reliable custom software development partner can help with software modernization.
+If you are reading this, you have probably thought about software modernization already, and you may wonder whether it is the right time to modernize.
+Today, we will look at modernizing legacy systems, the red flags that point at the system getting old and rusty, and the ways a reliable software engineering partner can help with software modernization.

-What is a legacy system and how does it undermine your business?
+What is a legacy system, and how can it undermine your business?

 average software product lifespan

-Apart from poor performance, legacy systems are quite expensive to maintain.
+Apart from poor performance, outdated systems are quite expensive to maintain.
 There are several expenditure points that may already drain your budget if you don’t opt for legacy software modernization:

 • Integration and compliance.
 Most regulations get updated on a yearly basis and failure to meet the requirements posted by regulatory organs may cost you millions in penalties.